Hydroponics for Kids: Build a 2 Liter Bottle Garden

 Note: pHing your water is optional, but it’s highly recommended not only for helping your kid’s plant grow better, but also for teaching him/her some really cool principles about chemistry and WHY a plant needs water with a lower pH than what we typically drink.

 pH down is highly corrosive, so be sure not to get it on any part of your body.
 You don’t need much to adjust the water – try a drop to start.
 Mix it into the water thoroughly and then test again.
-When the color matches the 6.0-6.5 range like the picture on the right, you’re ready to mix the nutrients.
+When the color matches the 6.0-6.5 range like the picture below, you’re ready to mix the nutrients.

 It can take a while to get the color just right – try not to get frustrated.
 This is one of the most important steps in making sure that your plants get all of the nutrients that they require for vigorous growth.
 If you don’t correctly adjust pH, you will prevent your plants’ roots from absorbing certain nutrients.

 Now we need to remember how much water we added to the reservoir.
 Take a look at the nutrient mixing chart on the back of your bottle of General Hydroponics FloraNova Grow.
 This will give you the exact amount to mix into your system.

 After you prepare your water, pour it into your 2 liter bottle until it reaches the point where the cap would touch, then move on to the next step!